 Our Board of Trustees as we continue to strive to provide a top-tier education to those who most need it and to those who can least afford it.
 The promise of what we as a community of scholars and practitioners can become in this endemic era is paramount.
 Seeking the resources necessary from partners to solidify an environment where innovation, experimentation, and community are central to Columbia’s mission will be a crucial objective in my service as President.

 Our resilient alumni who are leading the charge in creative and impacting ministries.
 Enhancing our capabilities to celebrate accomplishments and challenges from their scholarship and experience will be essential to bridge both praxis and pedagogy.

 Our friends and partners in the region, across the country, and around the globe –residents, business and community leaders, and government officials, to reach our fullest potential, for what we do will be — and must be — a collaboration.

 Victor Aloyo is the son of the late Esperanza Aloyo and Victorino Aloyo from Vieques, Puerto Rico.
 He has been married to Suzette Aloyo for over thirty-five years and they are blessed with two daughters, Kayla Cristen, an aerospace engineer working in Huntsville, AL, and Alyssa Nicole, a Program Manager with the Steve Fund.

-Victor is currently the associate dean of institutional diversity and community engagement at Princeton Theological Seminary and organizing/lead Pastor of La Iglesia Presbiteriana Nuevas Fronteras.
+Victor was previously the associate dean of institutional diversity and community engagement at Princeton Theological Seminary and organizing/lead Pastor of La Iglesia Presbiteriana Nuevas Fronteras.
 Victor received a Bachelor of Arts in Religious Studies and Sociology from the College of New Rochelle, a Masters of Divinity from Princeton Theological Seminary and a Doctorate in Higher Education Administration from the University of Pennsylvania focusing his dissertation on navigating diversity and inclusion within a framework of social justice.